-In today’s world, malware has become more and more smarter.
+In today’s world, malware has become smarter and smarter.
 So as users, apart from installing security software, we have to be proactive and search for better defenses again them.
-I have reviewed a lot of security-related software that do specific task.
+I have reviewed a lot of security-related software that do a specific task.
 Advanced Windows Service Manager is a similar tool.
 It is only designed to check to any security threats buried under Windows Services.
-So let’s talk about what sets this tool apart from built-in Windows Service Management Console, as well as other similar software.
+So let’s talk about what sets this tool apart from the built-in Windows Service Management Console, as well as other similar software.

 Advanced Windows Service Manager

-According to the developers the tool is equipped with detection of Malicious or Rootkit Services, Automatic Threat Analysis, Service Filter mechanism, Integrated Online Virus or Malware Scan on so on.
+According to the developers, the tool is equipped with detection of Malicious or Rootkit Services, Automatic Threat Analysis, Service Filter mechanism, Integrated Online Virus or Malware Scan on so on.
 So you may think – why does Malware want to pose as a normal service?
 The main reason is that when malware pretends to be a Local Service it can get the highest privilege and can cause more damage to your system.

 I’ll list the features that this application offers according to the developers.